Configuring the on-premises gateway for high availability

 DATA_PUSH_INTERVAL: Interval in milliseconds in epoch format at which an on-premises gateway instance should push data to a MinIO or Amazon S3 bucket in a JSON file (default and minimum 300000 milliseconds).

-The following file shows sample values:MINIO_ACCESS_KEY: "P3pWEoNUEmZB8i0zJAnC"
+The following example shows sample values:MINIO_ACCESS_KEY: "P3pWEoNUEmZB8i0zJAnC"

 MINIO_SECRET_KEY: "SgA3ntRrdM3nzUGpvKjRMQ2FJZNHujfngxJgTb"